rrohini2023/app-development/README.md

 # app-development
-this repository is to develop a chat application
+this repository is to develop a chat application and this will be a on going document